/v1/slow instead of /v1/ in your API calls to access this feature.

 Asynchronous Inference API is compatible with all the models we offer.

 The Asynchronous Inference API provides a simple way to make cost-effective inference requests when immediate responses aren’t required.
-By using the /v1/slow
+By using the/v1/slow prefix instead of /v1/, you can:

 - Get immediate request IDs: Your API call returns instantly with a unique ID.